getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 };
 ```

+## Scalar Serialization

-To serialize a value, we can call
+To serialize a value with our brand new `Serializer`, we can call
 [`getty.serialize`](https://docs.getty.so/#A;getty:serialize), which takes an
 optional allocator, a value to serialize, and a
 [`getty.Serializer`](https://docs.getty.so/#A;getty:Serializer) interface